syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Filtering.md

 			i += 1
 		Loop

-	'If Grouping is applied ,need to get the records DisplayElements of TopLevelGroup in view Else
+	'If Grouping is applied, need to get the records DisplayElements of TopLevelGroup in view Else
 		'Gets the records from DisplayElements
 		Dim records = Me.sfDataGrid.View.TopLevelGroup.DisplayElements